Catenin beta-1: Binding to the armadillo domain

 Similarly, we find the familiar E-cadherin, whose cytoplasmatic tail contacts the ARM domain in the same canonical fashion.
 The scaffold protein axin (two closely related paralogs, axin 1 and axin 2) contains a similar interaction motif on its long, disordered middle segment.
-Although one molecule of axin only contains a single β-catenin recruitment motif, its partner the Adenomatous Polyposis Coli (APC) protein contains 11 such motifs in tandem arrangement per protomer, thus capable to interact with several β-catenin molecules at once.
+Although one molecule of axin only contains a single β-catenin recruitment motif, its partner the adenomatous polyposis coli (APC) protein contains 11 such motifs in tandem arrangement per protomer, thus capable to interact with several β-catenin molecules at once.
 Since the surface of the ARM domain can typically accommodate only one peptide motif at any given time, all these proteins compete for the same cellular pool of β-catenin molecules.
 This competition is the key to understand how the Wnt signaling pathway works.

 However, this "main" binding site on the ARM domain β-catenin is by no means the only one.
 The first helices of the ARM domain form an additional, special protein-protein interaction pocket: This can accommodate a helix-forming linear motif found in the coactivator BCL9 (or the closely related BCL9L) – an important protein involved in Wnt signaling.
-Although the precise details are much less clear, it appears that the same site is used by alpha-catenin when beta-catenin is localized to the adherens junctions.
+Although the precise details are much less clear, it appears that the same site is used by alpha-catenin when β-catenin is localized to the adherens junctions.
 Because this pocket is distinct from the ARM domain's "main" binding site, there is no competition between alpha-catenin and E-cadherin or between TCF1 and BCL9, respectively.
 On the other hand, BCL9 and BCL9L must compete with α-catenin to access β-catenin molecules.

 Function

+Role as a transcription factor

+β-catenin can enter the nucleus and serve as a transcription factor, although the exact mechanism for this translocation into the nucleus is still under investigation.
+Once in the nucleus, β-catenin interacts with T-cell factor/Lymphoid enhancer factor (TCF/LEF), switching TCF/LEF from a repressor to a transcriptional promoter.
+It also recruits the protein Mediator, which then recruits RNA Polymerase II and other general transcription factors.
+The Wnt/β-catenin pathway activates transcription of many genes, notably those encoding the following products: